Hands On

 Installation Experience

 One of the standout features of the EcoFlow PowerStream system is its plug-and-play design, which simplifies installation for home users.
 The Solar Balcony Kit, specifically the balcony hook kit, made mounting the two 400W solar panels straightforward.
 Each panel took approximately 25 minutes to prepare and attach to my balcony railing.
-The kit includes adjustable brackets that ensure optimal panel positioning for maximum sunlight exposure.

 balcony install | EcoFlow PowerStream Hands On Test: Balcony Solar System

 Connecting the outdoor components to the indoor system was just as simple, thanks to EcoFlow’s super flat cable.
-This innovative cable, designed to fit under windows or doors without drilling, allowed me to link the microinverter to an indoor power outlet seamlessly (EcoFlow PowerStream).
-The entire setup process was very tenant-friendly, requiring no permanent modifications to my apartment, which is a significant advantage if you are renting.
+This cable is designed to fit under windows or doors without drilling, allowed me to link the PowerStream inverter to the solar panels super easily.

-image | EcoFlow PowerStream Hands On Test: Balcony Solar System
+PowerStream Setup | EcoFlow PowerStream Hands On Test: Balcony Solar System

 Performance and Energy Output